 Board.
 During my tenure, we dealt with the record drought of 2001-02, created new water conservation

 standards for the community, and partnered with UNC on a treated wastewater re-use system.
 I

 - Completed Marcoplos-Sundermann eco-home (personal house), a model green building incorporating

 passive and active solar components, passive cooling, recycled materials, etc. Received local press

 attention after week-long power outage during the 2003 ice storm when it was one of just a handful of

 homes with on-site power generation that was relatively unaffected by the disaster.

-Weekly newspaper in 2003.
-Also see the North Carolina Green Building Design Database.
+See the North Carolina Green Building Design Database.